 Speaking in a recent interview on CBS’ 60 Minutes, Tim Sparapani, a former privacy lawyer for the American Civil Liberties Union, commented “Most retailers are finding out that they have a secondary source of income, which is that the data about their customers is probably just about as valuable, maybe even more so, than the actual product or service that they’re selling to the individual.”

-It was a chilling admission that the world has changed in ways most of us never expected, and that there may be more value in information about people than in selling goods and services to those people.
+It was a chilling admission that the world has changed in ways most of us never expected, and that there may be more value in private data about people than in selling goods and services to those people.
 Or stealing from them.

-The last 30 days could go down as some of the most important in the world of cybersecurity, and malware in particular.
+2014 could go down as one of the most significant years in the world of cybersecurity, and malware in particular.
 It wasn’t just the small window that revealed data breaches at Target, Neiman Marcus, Michaels Craft Stores and potentially dozens of other retailers.
 Nor was it the fact that this explosion in data breaches could all be the work of a seventeen-year-old.